larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 </html>
 ```

 The main changes is bringing in a section to enter the number of players and a section to display the blind value.
-We have a little logic to show/hide the user interface depending on the stage of the game.
+We have a little logic to show/hide the user interface depending on the stage of the partida.

 Any message we receive via `conn.onmessage` we assume to be blind alerts and so we set the `blindContainer.innerText` accordingly.